-If you’ve ever been hit with the flu, you will have some sympathy for your cat.
-The illness isn’t all that different to the human variation.
-Just like in people, most cats can fight it off; however, for more elderly animals, kittens, or cats with an underlying condition, it can be more serious.
+If you’ve ever been hit with the flu, you’ll have some sympathy for your cat.
+This illness in cats isn’t all that different to the human variation.
+Just like in people, most cats can fight it off; however, for more elderly animals, kittens, or cats with an underlying health condition, it can prove more serious.
 Cat flu is generally viral, meaning that in most cases antibiotics won’t be effective.

 What is cat flu?

 Whether they’re sneezing or sniffling, the symptoms of cat flu can be fairly easy to identify once you know what you’re looking out for.
 Here’s a list of some of the more common signs to be aware of: